-Continue to ENCOURAGE TELEWORK, whenever possible and feasible with Judiciary operations.
+May continue to permit TELEWORK, to the extent feasible and consistent with Judiciary operations.
 Refer to Human Resource Considerations from Phase 1.

 Continue to work with supervisors to consider REASONABLE ACCOMMODATIONS for personnel who are members of a VULNERABLE POPULATION or have other personal requirements that need to be addressed.